 Course types and considerations

-Defining Micros and Short courses as Charles Sturt
+Defining micros and short courses as Charles Sturt

 There are currently no clear and consistent distinctions for micros and short courses across the sector.
 The National Microcredential Framework provides high level parameters but covers a broad range of options.
 At Charles Sturt we are defining microcredentials and short courses into four key types.
 These types meet different learner needs and have different criteria and regulatory requirements.